projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 ================

 The genotype data may be read as a Spark DataFrame from any variant data source supported by Glow, such as :ref:`VCF, BGEN or PLINK <variant_data>`.
 For scalability and high-performance repeated use, we recommend storing flat genotype files into :ref:`Delta tables <vcf2delta>`.
 The DataFrame must include a column ``values`` containing a numeric representation of each genotype.
-The genotypic values may not be missing and should not be equal across all samples in a variant (e.g., all samples are homozygous reference).
+The genotypic values may not be missing.

 Example
 -------